kudy01/Notez/README.md

 # Notez
-A web application that works as any basic to-do list and can be used to add/delete elements as well as the App can be used to monitor completion status of a particular task.
+A web application that works as any basic to-do list.
+The application already has a few basic items added by default, which can be kept or deleted by the user.
+The user can add as many new items as they wish as well as can track the completion of each with a line-through across a particular item which can be just activated by clicking on the item.
+The app has a basic layout so feel free to customize it as per your choice and styles.
+This is my solution to the DOM events exercise (lecture 94) - www.udemy.com/the-complete-web-developer-in-2018